New website: samposen.github.io

-I work on superconducting radiofrequency (SRF) cavities in Cornell's Laboratory for Accelerator based Science and Education (CLASSE).
-In addition to basic research into the fundamental bevhaviour of accelerator cavities, the SRF group is developing an Energy Recovery Linear Accelerator (ERL), which will provide unprecented levels of electron current in a CW machine with very small power consumption.
+In addition to basic research into the fundamental bevhavior of accelerator cavities, the Cornell SRF Group develops technologies and methodologies for assembling the cryomodules that house cavities in accelerators.
+Cornell is also performing prototype studies for an Energy Recovery Linear Accelerator (ERL) project, which would provide unprecented levels of electron current in a CW machine with very small power consumption.

 My undergraduate degree is in Engineering Physics from Queen's University in Kingston, Ontario, Canada.
-Engineering Physics was an appropriate degree, as I am interested in scientific research and answering some of the fundamental questions about our universe, but I also enjoy problem solving and building things.
+Engineering Physics was an appropriate degree, as I am interested in scientific research and answering some of the fundamental questions about our universe, but I also enjoy problem solving and designing and building complex machines.
 Accelerator Physics appeals to me as a field that can provide both.

-My advisor is Matthias Liepe and I frequently work with fellow graduate students Nick Valles and Yi Xie.
+My advisor is Matthias Liepe and I frequently work with fellow graduate students, including (past and present) Dan Gonnella, Daniel Hall, Nick Valles, and Yi Xie.